jakubmihal/Message-Generator/README.md

 ## Project status

-Project was finished on 4th of April 2021.
+Project finished on 4th of April 2021.

 ## Sources